Having the right packing checklist can make your Dubai desert safari more comfortable, safe, and enjoyable.

 - Small personal items like wet wipes and tissues

-- Basic first-aid items if you need personal medication
+- Basic first-aid items if you need personal medication — read our essential health and safety tips for your desert safari for full guidance

 - Camera or phone for photos (with a cover to protect from sand)